PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 When he reached the empty throne room.
 The penny dropped.
 Mostly, it was the tapestry flapping in a wind that shouldn't be there.
 Behind the heavy, musty, overly stylized scene of a heroic battle that had never happened, Boltac found a secret door.
 Behind the door was a staircase.

-He followed it down and again through narrow stone passageways until he finally emerged at a set of docks in hidden in  high walled cove on the north side of the island in the middle of the River Swift.
-All the boats were gone, but discarded items were everywhere.
+He followed it down and down again through narrow stone passageways until he emerged at a set of docks in hidden in  high walled cove on the north side of the island.
+From this island in the middle of the River Swift, he could see that  all the boats were gone.
+Discarded items were strewn everywhere.
 Over there was a guard's helmet and at his feet was chest of silks.
 He could almost see the scene as it had happened.

 A woman, shrieking, clamoring to her handmaiden or guard to bring the chest of rich silks onto the boats.
 But, of course, there was no room for such.
 Someone knocking the chest to the docks.
-Throwing the woman into the boats.
-Jumping in after. perhaps pushing the craft out into the current.
+Throwing the woman into a boat.
+Jumping in after her and pushing the craft out into the current.

 The water would have taken them South quickly.
-If they survived the an uncomfortable ride through the rapids, they would already be out of the gray, misted-covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
+If they survived an uncomfortable ride through the rapids, they would already be out of the gray, misted-covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
 Odds are they were free and clear, floating down a river with the sun in their faces.

 The guards would know how close they came, but the nobles -- the soft and careless ones that claimed privilege to rule -- would be thinking only of what Southron delicacies they might feast upon in a few days times.
 Rare, tropical fruits.
 The brains of monkeys.
 Anything delectable and procured at great suffering to the peasantry.
 What they weren't thinking about, Boltac knew, was the body of a young girl, dead in a gutter.